 To qualify for the Championships, a T.I.P. eligible Thoroughbred must participate in a show offering T.I.P. high point awards, classes or divisions in the applicable discipline beginning August 1 of the prior year through July 31 of the Championship Year or participate in the T.I.P.
 Performance Awards in the applicable discipline.
 Horses can be shown in any Hunter, Jumper, Western or English Pleasure classes or divisions or any Dressage or Western Dressage classes at the show offering T.I.P. awards.
 Horses shown at a horse trial or combined test may also qualify for the Championships through their show jumping or dressage phase (as applicable).

 - Not able to attend a T.I.P.
 Show?
 (HARDSHIP REQUESTS) - Hardship requests to qualify for Championships will be considered ONLY for Thoroughbreds that are being shown during the Championship year, but were not able to attend a show with T.I.P.
 Awards and did not participate in the Performance Awards.
+A Thoroughbred must attend a MINIMUM of two shows during the Championship year and must have been shown at the height or level being requested at one of those shows in order to be considered for a Hardship Request.
 To request qualification via a hardship request, you must submit a Declaration Form AND (i) a statement explaining in less than 500 words why you are not able to access shows with T.I.P. awards and (ii) a brief show record covering the Championship year, including show name, date, division, height jumped and any other relevant information.
-You must submit the Hardship statement by July 31, 2019.
-You will be notified if your hardship qualification has been accepted by August 15, 2019.
+You must submit the Hardship statement by July 31.
+You will be notified if your hardship qualification has been accepted by August 15.
 Incomplete forms will not be accepted.
 HARDSHIP REQUESTS WILL ONLY BE CONSIDERED IF THE HORSE HAS BEEN SHOWN DURING THE CHAMPIONSHIP YEAR.

-After qualifying, owners and riders must declare their horse for the Championships by submitting a Horse Declaration Form, available at qualifying shows or on the Forms Page
+After qualifying, owners and riders must declare their horse for the Championships by submitting a Horse Declaration Form, available on the Forms Page

 Program Advertisements - Purchase an advertisement to be included in the commemorative program.
 Show your appreciation, wish your friend good luck, celebrate your success this year, or advertise your product to Thoroughbred enthusiasts!
 Deadline for inclusion is July 15.
 For more information, please see the T.I.P.
 Program Ad Order Form.
 Additional sponsorship opportunities and vendor space also available - contact us at firstname.lastname@example.org for more information.